-ANNOUNCEMENT R. B. Howard of the Howard Auto Laboratories company thas bought out the University Motor soon- pames C. Blackburn.
-The University garage will continue to be operated under the name of the Uni- versity Motor Co, and will be managed by Mr. commondate Mr. Blackburn's trade, and Mr. Howard and Mr. Agee will be glad to see all the old friends of the Howard Auto Laboratories Co.
-We have a completely equipped garage with ex- regulation readiness to serve the wants of the trade at a moment? moties, and due ginning with Sept.
-1, we will also carry a complete stock of Hawkeye trees and tubes, made in Des Moines, in addition to handling several statadard makes.
-Call and see us.
-We will also carry a complete stock of Hawkeye trees and tubes, made in Des Moines, in addition to handling several statadard makes.
-Call and see us.
-H. B. HOWARD Figures 26-27: University Motor Company advertisements, 1917 (Left-Des Moines Daily News, August 28, 1917; Right-1917 Des Moines City Directory, p.
-1, 158) Buy Your Hawkeye Tires Now 10% advance in the immediate future.
+ANNOUNCEMENT A. 1.
+Joward of the Howard Auto Laboratories for up at 1207 25th street, formarly operated by James C. Blackburn The University Motor room provide and Nr.
+Gay Agee.
+We will be glad to see all the old thords of the Howard Auto Laboratories Co.
+We have a completely equipped garage with even of the Howard Auto Laboratories Co.
+We have a complete stoke of Hawkey tires and tubes, madd times, in addition of cars, we will handle the famous Cherryfold tille of cars, the will handle the famous Cherryfold tille of cars, the noward auto tubes, madd times, in addition to famous the room of the Howard and active the second of the Howard auto tubes, madd times, in addition to famous the room of the Howard and have a complete stoke of Hawkey times and tubes, madd times, in addition of cars, the noward Figures 26-27: University Motor Company advertisements, 1917 (Left-Des Moines Daily News, August 28, 1917; Right-1917 Des Moines City Directory, p.
+1,158) Buy Your Hawkeye Tires Now 10 % advance in the immediate future.
 Full stock of fresh tires on hand.
 Special for Tomorrow To each purchaser of a casing at list price, we will give a tube of same size, absolutely free.
 We are boundide dealers and will be glad to take care of the needs of all stockholders, as well as the regular trade.
 UNIVERSITY MOTOR CO.
-R. B. Howard 1207 25th St. Drake 1337 FIREELEMACOMMENT REFERENCE REFERENCE A HEAVER FOR THE REFERENCE FOR THE REF (Des Moines News, September 6, 1917)
+R. B. Howard 1207 25th St. Drake 1337 FIGURE 28: University Motor Company advertisements, 1917

+(Des Moines News, September 6, 1917)

 The onset of the war effectively mobilized virtually every aspect of home life.
 Beginning in October 1918 the Student Army Training Corps was instituted on 19 Iowa college and university campuses including Drake University.
 Student volunteers entered military life and drilled, ate and were boarded under military orders on campus.
 The subject building served as the mess hall and canteen for the Drake SATC, under the supervision of Julius E. Sundell (1878-post-1940), mess officer.
 The corps was housed in the gymnasium (nonextant) and despite the closing down of the program nationally the Drake unit finished out the school year with their training and the city directory reference dates to 1919, implying that the program continued at least into the spring of that year.
 As such, the building is the only surviving building that played a role in the Drake SATC and very likely is one of but a few such surviving buildings nationally.
 The program survived just two months due to the rapid and fairly unexpected conclusion of hostilities.
-Still the significance of the association lies in its representation of the degree to which all American institutions were, in some manner, drawn into war-related preparedness.5
+Still the significance of the association lies in its representation of the degree to which all American institutions were, in some manner, drawn into warrelated preparedness.5